9 December 2025 – 13:00 – 14:30 CET

 -

-To reflect on challenges and opportunities of integrating citizen-generated data into formal flood management frameworks.
+To reflect on the challenges and opportunities of integrating citizen-generated data into formal flood management frameworks.

 -